Super-NEAT-Bros/super-neat-bros/README.md

 accomplish this through multiple means, via increasing information put into the algorithm or rewarding certain beneficial changes more than others.

-Next, we want to introduce an incentive to complete a level will be doing so faster than a skilled human can.
+Next, we want to introduce an incentive to complete a level faster than a skilled human can.
 We intend to “reinforce” the computer to finish levels faster.
 We will be satisfied with the algorithm when it is able to beat us in finishing the level even after we have practiced for a while.